cpv-project/cpv-framework/docs/DependencyInjectionContainer.md

 }
 ```

-Usually you don't need to construct a container by yourself, [Application](../include/CPVFramework/Application/Application.hpp) will construct it on each cpu core, and you can use the container instance provided by application from `handler` function of module or [HttpContext](../include/CPVFramework/HttpServer/HttpContext.hpp).
+Usually you don't need to construct a container by yourself, [Application](../include/CPVFramework/Application/Application.hpp) will construct it on each cpu core, and you can resolve services by using convenient functions from [HttpContext](../include/CPVFramework/HttpServer/HttpContext.hpp), see the example at the end of this document.

 ## Service lifetime